 It comes in gray or clear colors and features impressive characteristics.
 Interestingly, the glue has low VOC emission and is fast-setting and medium-bodied.

 Together with the high-strength nature of the Weld-On 705 PVC, these qualities make it ideal for both type I and type II PVC pipes.

-More importantly, this PVC solvent cement features a unique formulation for handling rigorous industrial applications.
+More importantly, this high-pressure PVC glue features a unique formulation for handling rigorous industrial applications.

 - It reliably creates permanent bonds.

 - The adhesive works correctly without a primer.